This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 (A) Offices of the bureau of

-workers' compensation shall be located in cities as the administrator
+workers' compensation will be located in cities as the administrator

 establishes and each office will be open during posted hours of operation,